On the AJ conjecture for knots: Skein modules and the AJ conjecture

 \section{Skein modules and the AJ conjecture}

-Our proofs of the main theorems are more or less based on the ideology that the KBSM is a quantization of the $SL_2(\BC)$-character variety \cite{Bul,PS} which has been exploited in the work of Frohman, Gelca, and Lofaro \cite{FGL} where they defined the non-commutative $A$-ideal.
+Our proofs of the main theorems are based on the fact that the KBSM is a quantization of the $SL_2(\BC)$-character variety \cite{Bul,PS} which has been exploited in the work of Frohman, Gelca and Lofaro \cite{FGL} where they defined the non-commutative $A$-ideal.
 In this section we will discuss the role of localized skein modules in our approach to the AJ conjecture, and then prove Theorems \ref{t1} and \ref{t2}.

 \CC{\mathcal C}